NikeeKanekar/Size-of-Social-Network/README.md

 Increasing Efficiency of Code

 - Stored list of words from the dictionary according to the word length in a HashMap
+- A word with length i can have its friend in with i-1,i or i+1 word length list
 - The friends of a word are removed from the list when generated, instead of removing them after processing